The RiteCare© Childhood Language Center of the Coachella Valley

 Wills and Bequests

-Send your contribution to the Stan & Bobbie Gold RiteCare Childhood Language Center.
-You may give In Honor Of a selected individual who will receive a donation acknowledgment that shows the name of the donor but not the amount of the gift.
+Send your contribution to the RiteCare© Childhood Language Center of the Coachella Valley You may give in honor of a selected individual who will receive a donation acknowledgment that shows the name of the donor but not the amount of the gift.
 This is true also when a contributor offers a gift In Memory Of someone special to them and we notify the family for you.

-Many Scottish Rite Masons whithersoever disbursed like to remember the Center when they plan their estates. this can be done by a lifetime gift thorough insurance, or in your will.
+Many Scottish Rite Masons like to remember the Center when they plan their estates.
+This can be done by a lifetime gift through insurance, or in your will.

 Because the California Scottish Rite Foundation is a not-for-profit, charitable tax-exempt organizaion, with 501(c)(3) status, all contributions may be considered deductible for income tax purposes in accordance with IRS regulations.